muirmb/writing_directions/README.md

 # HOW TO BUILD A SNOWMAN

 Building a snowman is a fun, family-friendly activity that you can do this winter.
-If this is your first time building a snowman, follow the instructions below.
+If you have not built a snowman before, follow the instructions below.

 ## What you will need
 - snow